-Four weeks ago, today, Sam and I “woke” from our most profoundly sleepless night in thirteen years and, those who know us well, know that there is a significant collection of sleepless nights in the running for that accolade.
-The Precedex/Morphine cocktail Sam had been fed through the CVP line in his neck after surgery (Supraglottoplasty/Subglottic Stenosis follow-up) ensured a deep-enough post-theatre nap…but just as I was about to unpack my illustration tools for a kiddies’ storybook recently penned, in anticipation of the three sedation-filled days which were meant to follow, Sam’s eyes fluttered open.
-And there he and I sat throughout that Wednesday night…a 54kg strapping young lad, without the cognitive or communication skills needed to process the absolute terror of his surroundings and all the lines and tubes invading his (already) sensory traumatised body, too petrified to so much as move his head.
-And an emotionally depleted mom, at her most helpless and heartbroken, watching her precious boy’s tears trail down a bewildered face, frozen into a silent cry, devastated by not being able to comfort him the way he wanted.
-And I thought about my little book (Sam’s Mighty Roar) which shares (in an age-appropriate way) why Sam’s frustrations and anxieties often end in shouting fits, mentioning anxiety triggers like sensory overloads and the like, but not moments such as these…moments which so many of Sam’s differently-abled peers have to overcome, often with an unintentional disregard of the emotional impact which, with their lack of adequate communication skills, is regularly commended as a “high pain threshold”.
-On this night Sam’s roar was not so mighty.
-But his fighting spirit was!
+Exactly four weeks, Sam and I “woke” from our most sleep-deprived night in thirteen years.
+For those who know us well, there is a fair collection of sleepless nights in the running for that accolade.
+The Precedex/Morphine cocktail Sam had been fed through the CVP line in his neck after surgery (Supraglottoplasty/Subglottic Stenosis follow-up) ensured a deep-enough post-theatre nap, but just as I was about to unpack my illustration tools for a kiddies’ storybook recently penned, in anticipation of the three sedation-filled days which were meant to follow, Sam’s eyes fluttered open.
+And there he and I sat throughout that Wednesday night — a strapping young lad, without the cognitive or communication skills needed to process the absolute terror of his surroundings and all the lines and tubes invading his already sensory traumatised body, too petrified to so much as move his head, and an emotionally depleted mom, at her most helpless and heartbroken, watching her precious boy’s tears trail down his bewildered face, frozen in a silent cry.
+Not being able to comfort him the way he needed was devastating.
+I thought about my little book, Sam’s Mighty Roar, which shares (in an age-appropriate way) why Sam’s frustrations and anxieties often end in shouting fits, mentioning anxiety triggers like sensory overloads and the like, but not moments such as these — moments which so many of Sam’s differently-abled peers have to overcome.
+Too often, there is an unintentional disregard for the emotional impact of these kind of experiences.
+Less apparent distress is often mistaken for a “high pain threshold”, instead of the result of ineffective communication skills.

 No comments: